RaviTambade/AspnetMarchWeekend25/Notes/week11/grpcconcept.md

  **combining  Communication Technologies Smartly** is a **key architecture skill**.
 The goal is to help students and teams **use the right tool for the right job**, not to replace everything with one tech.

-Here’s how you can teach them effectively using **layered thinking, analogies, diagrams, and real-world scenarios**.

 ---

-## ✅ 1.
-Start with Real-World Analogy: 📦 Online Shopping Delivery System
+## ✅ 1. 📦 Online Shopping Delivery System

 | Situation                     | Real-World Tool           | Software Communication     |
 | ----------------------------- | ------------------------- | -------------------------- |